 Scheduled to teach:

-Sherrie Berger?(www.sherrieberger.com) is a photography consultant, and a co-founder of Scarletworks (www.scarletworks.com), a photographer?s agency with a commitment to giving back.
-She has extensive experience in entertainment, high-end celebrity portraiture, fine art photography, production, marketing and public relations.
-Sherrie continues to consult with private clients on photography events, such as the Lucie Awards, on exhibitions, and with individual photographers.
-She conducts portfolio reviews at the Palm Springs Photo Festival and in New York during Photo Expo.
-Other clients include Verisys Inc., The Los Angeles, Times, and Daylight Digital ? the world?s leading publisher of interactive digital art books.
+Sherrie Berger(www.sherrieberger.com) is a photography consultant with a background in photography, art, and business.
+She has extensive experience in entertainment, high-end celebrity portraiture, fine art photography, production, editing, marketing and public relations.
+In addition to teaching and inspiring photographers, Sherrie continues to consult with private clients on photography events, such as The Lucie Awards, and PopArt Photo Show, on exhibitions, and with individual photographers on the presentation of their body of work and overall career trajectories.
+She conducts portfolio reviews at the Palm Springs Photo Festival, LACP’s Exposure Festival, and in New York during Photo Expo and is a member of the jury on several international photo competitions.
 Her career began at ABC television where she led the west coast network photo department, overseeing a team of publicists, photographers, producers and editors.
-Subsequently, she joined Corbis, one of the world?s leading international stock and syndication agencies, where she again worked with the industry?s most talented photographers.
-Sherrie graduated with honors from UCLA?s fine art department with a degree in Art and Photography.
+Subsequently, she joined Corbis, one of the world’s leading international stock and syndication agencies, where she continued to work with the industry’s most talented photographers.
+Sherrie graduated with honors from UCLA’s fine art department with a degree in Art and Photography.
 She returns to her alma mater as a requested speaker in various classes and has participated in alumni entertainment mentoring events.
-She is a member of the Publicists of the International Cinematographers Guild of America.
+Sherrie, a board member at LACP, is a contributor to APA National’s online Inspiration website, and a member of the Publicists of the International Cinematographers Guild of America.

 Sherrie Berger Portfolio

 LACP Founder and Executive Director Julia Dean asks Sherrie Berger ten questions about her background, career in and beliefs about photography.